kimberleykenney/kimberleykenney.github.io/piece-2.md

   <li>
     <strong>Assign the card to the right cardholder</strong>
-    <p>When you create a card, assign it to the person who will use it.</p>
-    <p>This helps you track spending accurately, control access, and manage accountability across your team.</p>
+    <p>Assign each card to the person who will use it so you can track spending accurately, control access, and manage accountability across your team.</p>
-    <p class="open-list-title">Open:</p>
     <ul class="related-links">
       <li><a href="#">How to Assign a Keep Card to a User</a></li>
       <li><a href="#">How Card Ownership Works in Keep</a></li>